drreynolds/smuhpc-workshop/source/index.rst

    contain the root `toctree` directive.

 ######################################
-2013 SMU HPC Summer Workshop
+2014 SMU HPC Summer Workshop
 ######################################

-Welcome to the main site for the tutorials and hands-on exercises associated with the 2013 SMU HPC Summer workshop, sponsored by the `SMU Center for Scientific Computation
+Welcome to the main site for the tutorials and hands-on exercises associated with the 2014 SMU HPC Summer workshop, sponsored by the `SMU Center for Scientific Computation
 <http://www.smu.edu/academics/csc>`_.

-**Location**:  Fondren Library, room 103b
+**Location**:  Fondren Library, room 103c

-**Dates**:   June 3-7, 2013
+**Dates**:   May 19-23, 2014

 **Times**:

-* Morning sessions: 8-11
+* Morning sessions: 9-12

-* Afternoon sessions: 12-3
+* Afternoon sessions: 1-4

 **Instructors**: